deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 > </details>

-> Table 2 presents the results of evaluating the impact of various model editing methods and different numbers of edits on the general abilities of base language models across multiple benchmarks.
+> Table 2 presents a quantitative evaluation of the impact of different model editing methods and varying numbers of edits on the general abilities of several base language models across four distinct benchmark tasks.

 {{< table-caption >}}